Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 #### config.authenticated_groups_claim

-This property allows one to connect this plugin with an ACL plugin where the ACL plugin provides both white- and blacklisting based on an arbitrary claim.
+This property allows one to connect this plugin with an ACL plugin where the ACL plugin allows or denies access based on an arbitrary claim.

-With this configuration, one can specify the name of the claim (or path) where the "groups" can be found
+With this configuration, one can specify the name of the claim (or path) where the "groups" can be found.

 **Examples:**